Skip to main content

 Garvin W. Quinn, director of marketing and communications at the Institute of Agriculture at the University of Tennessee since 2001, was named director of Agricultural Communications Services.

-He is active in the Association for Communication Excellence, and received the National Program of Excellence Gold Award in 2000 from Epsilon Sigma Phi, Cooperative Extension’s honorary fraternity.
+He is active in the Association for Communication Excellence and received the National Program of Excellence Gold Award in 2000 from Epsilon Sigma Phi, Cooperative Extension’s honorary fraternity.

-M. Keith Owens of Texas A&M University, Uvalde, was named professor and head of the Department of Natural Resource Ecology and Management.
+M. Keith Owens of Texas A&M University-Uvalde was named professor and head of the Department of Natural Resource Ecology and Management.
 His appointment grants tenure.

-He joined the faculty of Texas A&M University in 1983, and he has served as professor and head of the Department of Natural Resource Ecology and Management since 2007.
+He joined the TAMU faculty in 1983 and has served as professor and head of the Department of Natural Resource Ecology and Management since 2007.

 K. Celeste Campbell, director of the OSU Bureau for Social Research since July 2006, was named university registrar.